Why Doctors Want To Prescribe WildFit

 Which is why I wanted to know what motivates him when times get tough.

-His answer: reading the thank you letters from WildFit cliets who changed their lives — and waking up to see his 1-year old baby girl, Zoë.
+His answer: reading all of the positive WildFit reviews and thank you letters from cliets who changed their lives — and waking up to see his 1-year old baby girl, Zoë.

 Thinking of all his crazy times, hard times and good times, I ask him one final question, "How would you measure success at this stage of your life?"